-What is What Home Inspection Depends On?
+What Home Inspection Depends On

 A home inspection is a thorough examination of a home's condition, identifying potential issues and defects.
 It is a crucial step in the home-buying process, providing buyers with valuable information to make informed decisions.
 The accuracy and effectiveness of a home inspection depend on several key factors.
 Understanding these dependencies is essential to ensure a comprehensive and reliable inspection.